-The teaching and learning strategy is structured around a combination of lectures accompanied by computer or non-computer practical sessions.
-Following each lecture, practical sessions ensure that students have the opportunity to apply the concepts and methods covered by lecture content.
+The teaching and learning strategy is structured around a combination of pre-recorded lectures accompanied by computer or non-computer practical sessions and question and answer sessions.
+Practical sessions ensure that students have the opportunity to apply the concepts and methods covered by lecture content.
 The practical sessions provide students with "hands on" experience in analysing and interpreting data, using a range of data sets .
 Students are provided with detailed solutions to the tasks set in practical sessions, enabling them to check their understanding of the material.
+The question and answer sessions allow the students to ask questions about the material in the pre-recorded lectures.
 The assessment task, which comes towards the end of the module, is the point at which students demonstrate a consolidation of their learning across the whole module.